Balancingrock/SwifterLog/docs/UserManual.md

 ## Jump start

 The framework defines a singleton called `singleton`.
-This variable can be use this variable to access all logging functions.
+This variable can be used to access all logging functions.
 For ease of use, it is recommened to create a global variable from this:

     let log = SwifterLog.singleton